 During this period, the OIG took part in the activities of the Executive Council on Integrity and Efficiency (ECIE), and allocated resources for responding to information requests from and for the Congress and other agencies.
 We continued to participate in an advisory capacity in the Agency's implementation of the Federal Information Security Management Act (FISMA).
-The OIG also provided oversight of the Agency's independent auditors as they work towards completing the Agency's second financial statement audit for the fiscal year ending September 30, 2004.
+The OIG also provided oversight of the Agency's independent auditors as they completed the Agency's second financial statement audit for the fiscal year ending September 30, 2004.
+In addition, during this period, the OIG initiated a new evaluation program for grantees called "Financial Management System & Compliance Evaluation."
+The objective of this evaluation is to determine whether the grantee's financial management system and recordkeeping complies with the requirements established by the Office of Management and Budget and the NEA's General Terms and Conditions for Grants and Cooperative Agreements to Organizations.